Strange metal from incoherent bosons: Results

-Again, we emphasize that the second regime is never realized when the interaction between the electrons is stronger than the Landau damping coefficient.
-Armed with the expression for $\sigma_{xx}^{(0)}$, $\sigma^{(1)}_{xx}$, and $\sigma^{(2)}_{xx}$, we proceed to evaluate the magnetic field dependence of magnetoresistance.
+Again, we emphasize that the second regime, $\gamma T \gg \mu$, is never realized when the interaction between the electrons is stronger than the Landau damping coefficient.
+For completeness, we provide the corresponding expressions for the same in SI.
+Armed with the expression for $\sigma_{xx}^{(0)}$, $\sigma^{(1)}_{xx}$, and $\sigma^{(2)}_{xx}$, we proceed to evaluate the magnetic field dependence of the magnetoresistance.